Australian Business Visas

 Of some additional interest may be that Hobart is also the gateway to Antarctic territory, and some of the islands between Tasmania and Antarctica (many of which are research stations).
 This means potentially some opportunity for importing scientific instruments, medical equipment, communications equipment, and equipment related to search and rescue.

-For assistance with obtaining a business visa to Hobart, get in touch with AIMS.
+For assistance with obtaining a business visa to Hobart, get in touch with Think Visa.

-Discover The Quickest And Easiest Way For You To Get An Australian Visa In One 45-Minute Session (Valued at $300)
+Discover The Quickest And Easiest Way For You To Get An Australian Visa In Free 15-Minute Phone Assessment Session (Valued at $300)